|Hours of Enforcement||9:00 AM - 6:00 PM|

 When a designated holiday falls on a Sunday, parking meters will be free on the Monday following that holiday, per Resolution 22199; May 2, 1995.

 Contractors performing work in the Downtown or Railroad Square area may request to reserve a meter or metered space by calling 707- 543-3325 .
 You will need to provide the meter number(s) or location, the dates needed, and the scope of work being performed.
+More information about the parking meter reservation program is available here.

 How to Use a Smart Meter